sfc-gh-dproksch/snowflake-hol/Compute-Resources.md

 These properties can be used to simplify and automate your monitoring and usage of warehouses to match your workload.
 Auto-suspend ensures that you do not leave a warehouse running (and consuming credits) when there are no incoming queries.
 Similarly, auto-resume ensures that the warehouse starts up again as soon as it is needed.

+## Multi-Cluster Warehouse

+A virtual warehouse consist of a single cluster of servers that determines the total resources available to the warehouse for executing queries.
+As queries are submitted to a warehouse, the warehouse allocates resources to each query and begins executing the queries.
+If sufficient resources are not available to execute all the queries submitted to the warehouse, Snowflake queues the additional queries until the necessary resources become available.

+With multi-cluster warehouses, Snowflake supports allocating, either statically or dynamically, a larger pool of resources to each warehouse.
+A multi-cluster warehouse is defined by specifying the following properties:

+- Maximum number of server clusters, greater than 1 (up to 10).
+- Minimum number of server clusters, equal to or less than the maximum (up to 10).

+Additionally, multi-cluster warehouses support all the same properties and actions as single-cluster warehouses, including:

+- Specifying a warehouse size.
+- Resizing a warehouse at any time.
+- Auto-suspending a running warehouse due to inactivity; note that this does not apply to individual clusters, but rather the entire warehouse.
+- Auto-resuming a suspended warehouse when new queries are submitted.

 ## Creating a Warehouse